rarelyprolific/cognition/README.md

 - Set up a new Vite/TypeScript project: `npm create vite@latest cognition` / `npm install`
 - Set up a devcontainer.
 Run from devcontainer using `npm run dev -- --host`

+## STILL TODO

+- Figure out module replayer.
+- Phase out `ICognitionEffect`.
+Do I just need a constructor and/or deferred initialise step for effects?
+Do I just need a `draw()` method for static screen elements and a `renderFrame()` method for effects?

 ## OLD STUFF BELOW (TODO: SORT IT LATER!)

 - Make an "old skool" style intro with a starfield and text writer which plays a Pro/FastTracker module.